sgorgun/linked-list-task-python/README.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The following coding exercises are designed to test your knowledge of the following concepts:
-* Basic data structure for linked list elements
+* Basic data structure for elements of linked lists
-* Linked list operations
+* Operations with linked lists

 ## Overview

 The coding exercises cover the following practical problems:
 * Creating a linked list using given values
-* Removing elements from a linked list by value
+* Removing elements of a linked list by value
 * Reversing a linked list
 * Finding the middle element of a linked list

 ## Coding exercises

-### Exercise 1: Create Linked List using a given array of values
+### Exercise 1: Create a linked list using a given array of values

-#### Linked List elements
+#### Elements of linked lists

-The following snippet contains the very basic data structure that could be used for representing Linked List elements.
-Of course the class could be expanded with additional information if needed.
+The following snippet contains the very basic data structure that could be used to represent elements of linked lists.
+Of course, the class can be expanded with additional information if necessary.

 ```python
 class LinkedListNode: